chenyh19/FOOD-DETECTION-WITH-YOLO-V3/README.md

 ## UNDERSTAND THE FILES AND FOLDERS

 -yolo3 : This folder contains :
- utils.py, a file with some miscellaneous utility functions.
+    -utils.py, a file with some miscellaneous utility functions.
- Model.py, a file with the functions related to the CNN model construction and training.
+    -Model.py, a file with the functions related to the CNN model construction and training.

 -model_weights : is the folder where we save the weights during training.The most important file of this folder is :
- trained_weights_final.h5, a file containing the final weights of our trained model.
+    -trained_weights_final.h5, a file containing the final weights of our trained model.
 You can load these weights to detect salad and  fruit images on new images.

 -images : is the folder containing some of the images I used to train and test my model.

 -dataset2020216133642 : is the folder where I saved the test and train sets I used.
 It contains :
- test.npy, my test set
+   -test.npy, my test set
- train.npy, my training set.
+   -train.npy, my training set.

 -yolo_weights.h5 : corresponds to the pretrained weights I used to initialize my model weights